Collie Senior High School

 Collie Senior High School is a comprehensive public co-educational high day school, located in Collie, a regional centre in the South West region, 213 km south of Perth, Western Australia.

 Overview

-The first school in Collie opened in 1899, when the town was still called Coalville.
-The initial enrolment was for 55 students.
-Enrolment doubled the next year and a new school house was built.
-From 1924 the school was known as Collie District High School, and it became a senior high school in 1952.
+The first school in Collie opened in 1899, when the town was still called Coalville, with an initial enrolment of 55 students.
+Enrolment doubled the following year, prompting the construction of a new schoolhouse.
+From 1924, the school was known as Collie District High School, and it became a senior high school in 1952.